fonnesbeck/git_tutorial/PITCHME.md

 ```

+Note:
-^ but typing out random 40-character strings is annoying,
+ but typing out random 40-character strings is annoying,
 so Git lets us use just the first few characters

 ---